Do Light Projectors Help Babies Sleep? Here is What Science says

 This is only a night light and does not have any other features like in-built music or white noise.

 Do light shows help Babies Sleep?

 As mentioned above any kind of light including light shows can affect your child’s sleep.
-Light show in particular where the light goes on and off or it changes color can be distracting for babies.
+Light shows in particular where the light goes on and off or it changes color can be distracting for babies.

 Tips to Reduce Blue Light before Bedtime and at Nighttime

 Exposure to blue light can ruin your baby’s nighttime slumber.
 There are several things that you can do to minimize the exposure to blue light before and at nighttime.
 Here are a few tips to keep in mind.

 - Do not use night light projectors, instead use night lights that are red or orange.
 Red light is less stimulating for your baby and yet gives you enough visibility for midnight feeds and diaper changes

 - Do not use light at all in the nursery.
 Keep a nursery door crack open to get light from the hallway for feeds and diaper change

 - Avoid using energy-efficient (blue) bulbs even in the washroom.